CCS-Lab/project_model_based_fmri/README.md

 It combines two fMRI analytic frameworks: *model-based fMRI* and *multi-voxel pattern anlysis (MVPA)*.
 MB-MVPA provides simple executable functions to conduct computational modeling (supported by *hBayesDM*[1]), and run model-based fMRI analysis using MVPA.

-The basic framework of model-based fMRI by O'Doherty et al. (2007)[2] consists of following steps.
+The basic framework of model-based fMRI by O'Doherty et al. (2007)[2] consists of the following steps.

 1) Computational modeling of subjects' behaviors
 2) Extraction & time series generation for state values in the model (a.k.a latent process)